fsgsmartbuildings/abl-style-guide/README.md

 <a name="no--wait"></a><a name="3.3"></a>
   - [3.3](#no--wait) **No-wait**: When use NO-WAIT with NO-ERROR, always check whether record is LOCKED or not

     > Why?
 When you use NO-WAIT with NO-ERROR and record is locked, it also is not available.
-Checking only for AVAILABLE, will most likely cause undesirable outcome.
+Checking only for AVAILABLE, will most likely cause an undesirable outcome.

     ```openedge
     /* bad */